The K-Pop ABC for newcomers and professionals

 Visual - The visual is the member who represents the group - the face of the band.

-Vocal Line, Dance Line, Hyung Line (…) - When one speaks of the "vocal line" of a group, the main singers are meant.
-The "Dance Line" consequently means the main dancers.
-The boy group Seventeen has already clearly defined who belongs to the vocal, dance or rap line before their debut and is also active in these groupings separately.
-Outside of this subdivision into positions, there is also the designation "Hyung Line", among others.
-This refers to the older members of the band; in BTS this would be RM, J-Hope, Suga and Jin.
-In contrast, the younger members Jungkook, Jimin and V form the "Maknae Line".
+Vocal Line, Dance Line, Hyung Line (…) - When you talk about the "vocal line" of a group, it refers to the main singers.
+The “dance line” therefore refers to the main dancers.
+The boy band Seventeen had already clearly defined who belonged to the vocal, dance or rap line before their debut and were also active separately in these groups.
+Outside of this division into positions, there is also the term “Hyung Line”.
+This refers to the older members of the band; for BTS that would be RM, J-Hope, Suga and Jin.
+In contrast, the younger members Jungkook, Jimin and V form the “Maknae Line”.

 W